NickM3/darklink77689.github.io/README.md

 This is **Code Purple's** website, currently hosted [here][website].
 This website is hosted by **Github Pages**, so all blog posts and edits done to the website are done here, and the changes reflect on the website.
 Continue reading below for documentation on how to edit the website.

+**NOTE:** The information on this `README.md` file is not very thorough.
+For a more in-depth view, refer to the wiki on the Github page.

 # Table of Contents

 * About